SQL Server Data Warehouse: Easy and Practical Guide

 FACT TABLE

 Each record in the fact table will determine how detailed a fact table is.
-There can be several fact tables in a data warehouse defining different business processes in one data warehouse.
+There can be several fact tables in a data warehouse defining different business processes in one warehouse.
 Each of them can share dimensions about location, date, and more.

 DIMENSIONS